billdueber/simple_solr_client/README.md

 get lists of fields and field types, and the XML for the field types is derived by parsing out the schema.xml returned by the api call.
-Solr does *not* expand entities in the returned XML, so if you have `system` entities (e.g., you're including stuff off of disk), simplesolr won't get that text and things will likely blow up.
+Solr does *not* expand entities in the returned XML, so if you have `system` entities (e.g., you're including stuff off of disk), SimpleSolrClient won't get that text and things will likely blow up.